nebulab/playbook/source/personal-growth/investment-time.html.md

 ---

-We dedicate 10% of our work time (~165 hours for full-time employees) every year to our personal growth and well-being—we call this Investment Time, and it's one of our longest-standing traditions.
+We dedicate 10% of our work time (~165 hours for full-time employees) every year to our personal growth and well-being (not cumulative, resets at the end of the year).
+We call this Investment Time, and it's one of our longest-standing traditions.

 During Investment Time, we do not work for clients.
 We don't even have guidelines or fixed lists of projects to pick from.
 Instead, we just do something that improves our skills, contributes to the